TheTrueTom/HP1100SeriesConverter/README.md

 ## License

 HP1100SeriesConverter is released under the [MIT License](LICENSE.md).

-HP1100SeriesConverter is not associated in any way to HP or Agilent
+HP1100SeriesConverter is not associated in any way to HP or Agilent.